 You should also see your doctor if you develop chickenpox or shingles or come into contact with someone who has chickenpox or shingles.
 These infections can be severe if you’re on infliximab.
 You may need antiviral treatment, and your infliximab may be stopped until you’re better.

-Reducing the risk of infection
+Tips to reduce your risk of infection

+You can carry on taking non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, or painkillers if needed, unless your doctor advises otherwise.
 Don’t take over-the-counter preparations or herbal remedies without discussing this first with your healthcare team.

 It’s recommended that you carry a biological therapy alert card, which you can get from your doctor or rheumatology nurse, so that anyone treating you will know you’re on infliximab.